Official-Spsingh/cloud-sample-app-net/CONTRIBUTING.md

 Everybody loves new features!
 You can submit a new feature request or you can code it on your own and send us a pull request.
 In either case, don't forget to mention what's the use case and what's the expected output.

-It's always a good idea to discuss the feature before you start the implementation.
-You can check with us whether the feature fits the vision of a given project.
+It's always a good idea to discuss the feature before starting the implementation.
+You can check with us whether the feature fits the vision of a given project or not.
 We may also give you some useful hints before you start coding.
 To start chatting, either create a new GitHub issue or contact us via the [repository's default communication channel](https://github.com/Kentico/Home#questions--answers).

 ## I found a bug